 Integrating regulatory networks and tumor expression profiles identifies key regulators in cancer

 ENCODE annotation also provides detailed regulatory networks instantiated from experimental assays suitable for cancer research.
 Specifically, for the TF network we first built distal and proximal TF regulatory networks by linking TF to genes, either directly by TF-gene interactions by promoters or indirectly via TF-enhancer-gene interactions in each cell type (Fig1 B).
-We then pruned these networks to include only the strongest edges using another signal shape algorithm called TIP \{cite 22039215}.
+We then pruned these networks to include only the strongest edges using another signal shape algorithm \{cite 22039215}.
 In addition, we merged our cell-type-specific networks to get a generalized network for pan-cancer analysis.
 Similar, we also defined an analogous RBP network in a simpler format.
 Compared to imputed networks from motif analysis, our ENCODE TF and RBP regulatory networks were built upon actual ChIP-seq and eCLIP expriments, which provide much more accurate regulatory interactions between functional elements, which is a valuable resource for interpreting the wealth of cancer gene expression from cancer tissue.

-Then using a machine learning method, we integrated 8,202 tumor expression profiles from TCGA to systematically search for the TFs and RBPs that most strongly drive tumor-specific expression patterns.
+The integrated networks are useful for interpreting the oncogenic changes evident in cancer gene expression data from tumor samples.
+In paritcular, using a machine learning method, we integrated 8,202 tumor expression profiles from TCGA to systematically search for the TFs and RBPs that most strongly drive tumor-specific expression patterns.
 For each patient, our method tests to the degree a regulators’ regulation potentials are sufficiently correlated with their targets’ tumor-to-normal expression changes.
 We then calculated the percentage of patients with these relationships in each cancer type and presented the overall trends for key TFs and RBPs in Fig. 3A.

 We find that the target genes of MYC are significantly up-regulated in numerous cancers, which is consistent with its well-known role as an oncogenic TF and a transcription activator \cite{22464321}.
 We further validate MYC’s regulatory effect through knock down experiments (Fig 3).
 Consistent with our predictions, the expression of MYC targets is significantly reduced after MYC knockdown (Fig 3A).
-After confirming the importance of MYC, we use the regulatory network to understand how MYC works with other TFs.
+After confirming the importance of MYC, we can use the regulatory network to understand how MYC works with other TFs.
 We first looked at all triplets involving MYC by requiring that a second TF both interacts and shares a common target with MYC.
 In all cancer types, we found that MYC’s expression levels are positively correlated with the expressions of most of its targets, while the second TF shows only a limited influence as determined from partial correlations.
 We then investigated the exact structure of such regulatory relationships.
-The most common triplet interaction type is a well-understood feed-forward loop (FFL) structure in which MYC regulates both the common target and the second TF.
+The most common triplet interaction mode is a well-understood feed-forward loop (FFL) structure in which MYC regulates both the common target and the second TF.
 Most of these FFLs involve well-known MYC partners such as Max and Mxl1.
 However, we also discovered that many involve another factor called NRF1.
-Upon further study, we found that that the MYC-NRF1 FFL relationships were mostly coherent ("amplifying") FFLs.
+Upon further study, we found that that the MYC-NRF1 FFL relationships were mostly coherent ("amplifying").
 We further studied these FFLs by forming these triplets into a logical gate, in which the two TFs act as inputs and the target gene expression represents the output \{cite 25884877}.
 We can show that the predominant number of these gates follow either OR or MYC-always-dominant logic.
-Thus, the ENCODE regulatory network not only helps find key regulators, but also to really demonstrate how they work in combination with other regulators.
+Thus, the ENCODE regulatory network not only helps find key regulators, but also demonstrates how they work in combination with other regulators.